UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 #### Lesion classification and metrics extraction:
   Each lesion is assigned to an organ or classified as nodal (either above or below the Common Iliac Bifurcation) based on an overlap threshold, and key metrics are extracted at the lesion- and patient-level.

+#### Liver disease classification:
+  A complimentary binary classifier model is present to detect the presence of liver metastases, a significant negative prognosticator.

 #### Results JSON output:

 A `lesion_results.json` (or `lesion_results_suv_thresh_{X}.json` if SUV thresholding is applied) is saved in the output directory.
 It contains an entry for each case, consisting of: